-The 11 Most Dangerous Countries for Americans to Visit in 2019
+The 11 Most Dangerous Countries for Americans to Visit

 In late December, 2018, horrifying reports began circulating from one of the most popular tourist destinations in Africa.
 Two Scandinavian women, Louisa Vesterager Jesperson, 24 and Maren Ueland, 28, had been killed by terrorists while backpacking through the Atlas Mountains in Morocco.
 Word of the atrocity traveled quickly, fueled not only by the horror of the murders, but also by the innocuous home countries of the two women—Denmark and Norway.

 For reasons unfathomable to most, two innocent women had been killed in a seemingly safe country for no apparent reason.
 The Moroccan government condemned the attacks, but that hasn’t stopped the international travel community from reconsidering this African staple as a safe vacation destination.

 Americans—already an infamously skittish group of international travelers—now find themselves asking questions not only about Morocco, but about an ever-changing map of the world at large.
 To help you sort through the chaos, we’ve tapped the U.S. State Department’s Bureau of Consular Affairs to detail the most dangerous countries for Americans to visit this year.